sclaflin/Plate-Minder/README.md

 ### config.yaml ###

 Configuration of Plate-Minder itself is handled through config.yaml.
-Minimally, this can be an empty if you intend to configure it via the plate-minder-web service.
+Minimally, this can be an empty file if you intend to configure it via the plate-minder-web service.
 Below is a complete config.yaml example:

 ```yaml